 The cash balance plan distribution options include a cliff or graded schedule.
 These may be advantageous or disadvantageous to the employee, but they are more cost-effective than 401(k) profit-sharing plans.
 Unlike a 401(k), a cash balance plan’s contribution limits are much higher and the benefits are much more tangible.
 The plan actuary will take these factors into consideration before determining the final payout of a cash balance plan.

 |Ability to Roll into IRA or 401(k)||Complex IRS Rules|

 |Substantial Tax Deductions||Taxable Withdrawals|

-Just make sure that you don’t take any funds out.
-If you do, you will be taxed at ordinary tax rates, plus possibly a 10% penalty.
-That’s why distributing funds into an IRS is the #1 option.
+Make sure that you don’t take any funds out to spend.
+If you do, you will be taxed at ordinary tax rates.
+You could also have a 10% penalty if under age 59 1/2.
+That’s why distributing funds into an IRA is the favored option.